Hainan: Notable residents

 The poet Su Shi (1036–1101) popularized Hainan's isolation and exoticism when he was exiled there under the Song dynasty.
 The Dongpo Academy was built on the site of the residence where he lived in exile.

 Hai Rui (1514–1587) was a famous Chinese official of the Ming dynasty.
 His name has come down in history as a model of honesty and integrity in office.

 Chih-Ping Chen (1906–1983) was a distinguished diplomat and statesman for the Republic of China, who served to build the Yunnan-Burma Road, and a diplomatic career that spanned four decades.

-The most well-known native of Hainan is Chinese businessman, Charlie Soong, father of the Shanghai-born Soong sisters: Soong Ai-ling, wife of H. H. Kung (once China's richest man); Soong Ching-ling, wife of Sun Yat-Sen; and Soong Mei-ling, wife of former ROC President Chiang Kai-shek.
+The most well-known native of Hainan is Chinese businessman Charlie Soong, father of the Shanghai-born Soong sisters: Soong Ai-ling, wife of H. H. Kung (once China's richest man); Soong Ching-ling, wife of Sun Yat-Sen; and Soong Mei-ling, wife of former ROC President Chiang Kai-shek.

-Wang Feifei (Fei), singer, actress, entertainer and member of girl group Miss A.
+Wang Feifei (Fei), singer, actress, entertainer and member of girl group Miss A, is from Haikou, a city in Hainan.

-Wu Xuanyi, member of the South Korean-Chinese girl group WJSN.
+Wu Xuanyi, member of the South Korean-Chinese girl group WJSN, was born in Haikou, a city in Hainan.